CNP Fraud Detection: New Report

 The good news is that mobile orders are currently safer than purchases made via desktop.
 Our data shows that online retailers can safely approve 95% of mobile orders (compared to 90% of desktop orders).
 However, the rate of CNP fraud is not equally low across all types of mobile orders.
 Riskified’s data shows the rate of fraud attempts in mobile orders for digital goods is four times higher than in tangible goods mobile orders.
 In fact, digital goods orders placed via smartphones or tablets are more likely to be fraudulent than similar orders placed via desktop.
 The higher rate of fraud in mobile orders of digital goods may be explained by the fact that most retailers use fraud systems developed to detect CNP fraud in physical goods purchased via desktop.
 Despite this risk, merchants should still be able to approve almost 80% of mobile transactions involving digital goods.

 These are just some of the insights included in our report on CNP fraud in mobile sales.
-The report will be published at the end of April, and will cover topics such as:
+This report will empower ecommerce leaders tasked with the following strategic objectives: